Townsend Home

 The Townsend Home is a historic house located about 3 miles (4.8 km) from Stockton, Illinois, in Jo Daviess County.
-It is a fine example of an Upright and Wing style house with Greek Revival detailing and was completed in 1856.
+It is a fine example of an Upright and Wing style house with Greek Revival detailing, and was completed in 1856.
 The house was listed on the U.S. National Register of Historic Places in 2005.

 History

-The Townsend Home was built from 1851-56 on an 800 acre farm north of the village of Stockton, Illinois along Canyon Park Road, a road that formerly serviced the small, now defunct, community of Millville.
+The Townsend Home was built from 1851 to 1856 on an 800 acre farm north of the village of Stockton, Illinois.
+It lies along Canyon Park Road, which formerly serviced the small, now defunct, community of Millville.
 The home was built by George Townsend (1806–1893), a New Yorker who came to the Illinois in 1826 with his father, Samuel, and younger brother, Absalom (A.A.
 Townsend).
 George Townsend began construction on his home after returning from two years in the California during the Gold Rush.

 To visit the home, travel 2 mi west on US 20, then 1 mi north on Canyon Park Road (County route 10) towards Apple River Canyon State Park.